Office of Research Integrity

 If the study is sponsored by a Corporate or Industry sponsor, the Approval form and Informed Consent are reviewed by the Office of Research and Sponsored Programs.
 ORSP will review the approved consent sponsor commitment language against the sponsor/MUSC contract and notify the Administrator by email once the contract negotiations are complete and the study can be released

 1. For approved studies, the IRB administrator completes the following activities:

-a) The informed consent(s) is/are electronically stamped with the approval and expiration date.
+a) The informed consent(s) is/are electronically stamped with the approval date.

 b) The HIPAA Authorization and advertisements are electronically stamped with the approval date.